Thinking about fostering?

 Henrietta Bond is a writer, coach and communications consultant who has worked in the field of adoption, fostering and leaving care for nearly 30 years.
-She has written a number of guides and her trilogy of novels for teenagers, the Control Freak series, came out of her close work with children and young people.
+She has written a number of guides and her trilogy of novels for teenagers, Control freak, Losing control and Remote control, came out of her close work with children and young people.

 Such a useful book!
 I didn't know much about how you go about fostering, but this book sets it out in an understandable way.
 It tells you everything you need to know and loads about what fostering is actually like.
 And there's some good quotes from people who've done it themselves.